Hellobisrat/social/Readme.md

  one schema Reaction

- it create, update, findbyid, and delete user
+ it create, update, find by id, and delete user

- inside user it create friends array and delete friends it create, update, findbyid and delete thought
+ inside user it create friends array and delete friends it create, update, find by id and delete thought

 inside thought we have reaction schema it also add reaction and delete reaction

-it has also virtual reacit
+it has also virtual reaction count

 repo https://github.com/Hellobisrat/social.git